pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_channel-groups.md

 # Channel Groups API for Ruby SDK

-Channel groups let you bundle many channels under a single name and subscribe to that group to receive messages from all contained channels.
+Channel groups let you bundle many channels into a named group and subscribe to that group to receive messages from all channels it contains.

-##### Channel group operations
-- You can't publish to a channel group—only subscribe to it.
+- You can't publish to a channel group.
 Publish to individual channels instead.

 ## Add channels to a channel group

-##### Requires Stream Controller add-on
-Enable the Stream Controller add-on for your key in the PubNub Admin Portal.
+Requires Stream Controller add-on (enable in Admin Portal).
+You can add up to 200 channels per API call.

-Adds channels to a channel group.

 ### Method(s)

-Use the following method in the Ruby SDK:

 ```
 `1channel_registration(